yusuke817/RT1_3rd_assignment/README.md

     - c. command for going back to the menu: if you would like to finish the mode in 2: Manual_drive mode, 3: Assisted_drive mode, you should push p.
 - "input_cmd_vel" topic from teleop node:
 In teleop_twist_keyboard.py screen, user can maneuver a car.
 In 2: Manual_drive mode, 3: Assisted_drive mode, "menu" node receives input_cmd_vel" topic and modifies the velocity depending on the situation related to obstacles around a car.
-- "scan" topic from gazebo node:
+- "scan" topic from gazebo node: "menu" node receives the information collercted by laser scanner

-- "move_base/goal" topic from move_base node
+- "move_base/feedback" and "move_base/goal" topic from move_base node: "menu" node gets the feedback on the current position and the goal the car is aiming at.

 ### output
-1. user input from menu.py screen
+- "cmd_vel" topic to gazebo: publish the information on the velocity to gazebo

-2. from teleop_twist_keyboard.py screen
+- "move_base/goal" topic to move_base node: publish the information on the goal to move_base

 # How to execute
 The program can be run in the terminal.